SSA-Statistical-Team-Projects/SAEplus/README.md

 <!-- badges: end -->

-The goal of SAEplus package is to produce a set of R functions and tools to pull remote sensing data as well as other geospatial data from platforms such as Google Earth Engine, Open Street Maps, Facebook and WorldPop.
-This package will also provide functions for pre-processing these datasets towards small area estimation (SAE).
-Finally, some of the SAE functions within the EMDI package will be updated to speed up the SAE process using the data.table package.
+The goal of SAEplus package is to produce a set of R functions and tools to pull remote sensing data from platforms such as Google Earth Engine, Open Street Maps, Facebook and WorldPop.
+The package provides additional functionality to pre-process this data into standard datasets to be used for Small Area Estimation (SAE) with the EMDI & EMDIplus R Packages.

+The package produces post-estimation diagnostics from EMDI/EMDIplus result objects.
+This is useful for reporting writing and generating poverty maps.

 ## Installation